 About Sleeping Dog

 In 2007 I walked past a dog sleeping in front of a Shiva temple.
-The moment I moved past it jumped up and bit me in the bum.
-It retreated immediately, but blood had been drawn and as I walked along the bank of the Ganges river in Varanasi, India with my back pack looking for the guest house I had made arrangements to stay.
-It didn’t take long in this condition to forget about my arrangements and take the next place that I found.
+The moment I moved past it jumped up and bit me in the ass.
+It retreated immediately, but blood had been drawn.
+I had my pack, I was looking for a guest house I had made arrangements at.
+It didn’t take me long to ditch those arrangements and take the next room that I found.
 I began following signs leading me to a popular guest house by the river, but just as I was getting there I was given an option to continue following to the left, or follow to Eden Halt on the right.
-I chose right and met the family I would stay with for nearly half of the next ten years.
+I chose right and met the family I would stay with every year when I come.
 Sanjay Tripathi, the oldest brother of the family, shared his knowledge of yoga, astrology, Ayurveda, tantra and Indian culture freely and abundantly.
 Our friendship and brotherhood is among the greatest blessings in my life.

-Eden Halt, the Tripathi family guest house is on the banks of the river in between the burning ghats (the two main places where they burn the dead).
+Eden Halt, the Tripathi family guest house is on the banks of the river in between two burning ghats, where they burn the dead.
 This is the main tourist attraction of the town.
-Kashi, the citadel of light, is not a pleasant place for many people; for the light shines even in the darkest corner and all things are worshiped equally.
-For the Naga’s and the Aghore even the dead are worshiped as pure as new born babies.
-Shiva’s light does not distinguish.
+For many people it’s an intense place that is heard to endure mere because the light shines even in the darkest corner here; and all things are worshiped equally.
+And there are of course Naga babas and Aghores who come here to worship the liberated empty husks of humans that get reduced to ash..
 For many of the inhabitants of Shiva city, much of the spiritual journey is overcoming our repugnance for anything; and accepting all of things of this world and all of the other worlds with the same openness and vulnerability; awareness of the moment coupled with loving acceptance.

 Sleeping dog also references the state of deep sleep beyond dreaming where we enter into the void.
 When we do this with awareness we can be carried along into the 4th state of Turiya & beyond; always beyond.